What is Fixed Capital?

 - Net Present Value (NPV): Using this technique helps a business see its present value of future cash inflow and can easily compare whether it is a good idea to invest in the asset.

-- Internal Rate of Return (IRR): IRR helps find out the right rate of return with a lot of trial and effort.
+- Internal Rate of Return (IRR): IRRIRRInternal rate of return (IRR) is the discount rate that sets the net present value of all future cash flow from a project to zero.
+It compares and selects the best project, wherein a project with an IRR over and above the minimum acceptable return (hurdle rate) is selected. helps find out the right rate of return with a lot of trial and effort.
 If the IRR seems good, it’s wiser to invest in a long-term asset.

 - Payback Period (PP): If you invest in an asset, within how much time it would return the cash outflow.
-For example, if a business has to decide between investing into “building A” and “building B” and if the payback period of A and B are 5 and 10 respectively, the business should choose to invest into A (depending on the amount invested is similar).
+For example, if a business has to decide between investing in “building A” and “building B” and if the payback period of A and B are 5 and 10 respectively, the business should choose to invest in A (depending on the amount invested is similar).

 This is a guide to what is Fixed Capital and why it is important for any business.
 Here we also discuss various sources of fixed capital along with the three techniques (NPV, IRR, and Payback) to evaluate fixed capital investments.
 You may also have a look at the following articles to learn more about Corporate Finance –